drghirlanda/alex/Manual.md

 - Phases.csv:

-        Phase Stimulus Presentations Reward
+        Phase Stimulus Presentations Reward US
-        1     R        20            0.9
+        1     Red      20            0.9    Smiley
-        1     W        20            0.1
+        1     White    20            0.1    Smiley
-        2     P        5             0
+        2     Pink     5             0

+The US field can be left empty if the Reward probability is 0.
-I am displaying the file as a table, but it should be a comma-separated file.
-You can edit these in any spreadhseet using the CSV format for saving.

-**Note:** Alex wants double quotes (when needed) in CSV files.
+**Note:** The file above is displayed as a table for readability, but it should be a comma-separated values (CSV) file.
+You can edit CSV files in any spreadhseet using the CSV format for saving.
+Alex wants double quotes (if needed) in CSV files.
 Single quotes will result in errors.
 (This comes from the PEBL function that reads CSV files.)
+Most spreadhseet software uses double quotes by default, but do check in case alex cannot read your CSV files.

 The above Phases.csv file describes an experiment with two phases.
 Each line describes one type of trial that occurs in a phase.
-There are, for example two kinds of trials in phase 1, specifying 20 presentations of each of two stimuli, R and W (for 'red' and 'white').
-R will be rewarded 90% of the time, W only 10%.
-In phase 2, stimulus P ('pink') is presented five times.
-When the experiment is run, R and W trials will be intermixed randomly because they all pertain to phase 1.
-P trials on the other hand, will be performed in phase 2 after all phase 1 trials have been run.
+There are, for example two kinds of trials in phase 1, specifying 20 presentations of each of two stimuli, called Red and White.
+Red will be rewarded 90% of the time, White only 10%.
+On reward trials, stimulus Smiley will be displayed as the reward.
+In phase 2, stimulus Pink is presented five times.
+When the experiment is run, Red and White trials will be intermixed randomly because they all pertain to phase 1.
+Pink trials on the other hand, will be performed in phase 2 after all phase 1 trials have been run.

-**Note:** Phases are run in the order they are defined, not in their numerical or alphabetical orde (thus you can use descriptive names like Training, Testing, etc).
+**Note:** Phases are run in the order they are defined, not in their numerical or alphabetical order (thus you can use descriptive names like Training, Testing, etc).
 To tell the whole truth, phases are run in the order in which their *first* stimuli are defined.
 For example, a Phases file containing:

 - Phases.csv:

-        Phase Stimulus Presentations Reward
+        Phase Stimulus Presentations Reward US
-        1     R        20            0.9
+        1     Red      20            0.9    Smiley
-        2     P        5             0
+        2     Pink     5             0
-        1     W        20            0.1
+        1     White    20            0.1    Smiley

 is equivalent to the previous one.
 However, the file:

 - Phases.csv:

-        Phase Stimulus Presentations Reward
+        Phase Stimulus Presentations Reward US
-        2     P        5             0
+        2     Pink     5             0
-        1     R        20            0.9
+        1     Red      20            0.9    Smiley
-        1     W        20            0.1
+        1     White    20            0.1    Smiley

 would run phase 2 before phase 1.

-In these Phases.csv files, how does alex know that R, W, and P represent red, white and pink squares?
+In these Phases.csv files, how does alex know that Red, White, and Pink represent red, white and pink squares, and that Smiley is a smiley face?
 This information is contained in the Stimuli.csv file, which might look like this:

 - Stimuli.csv:

         Name   Type   Parameters Color       XOffset YOffset
-        R    square 50         red         0       0
+        Red    square 50         red         0       0
-        W    square 50         white       0       0
+        White  square 50         white       0       0
-        P    square 50         255,128,128 0       0
+        Pink   square 50         255,128,128 0       0
+        Smiley image  smiley.png             0       -150

 The fields should be fairly intuitive, but here is a detailed
 explanation: